 Seared Scallops on Warm Corn Salad

-- Meanwhile, pat scallops dry and salt and pepper both sides.
-Heat butter in a skillet (stainless steel will work best).
-Once melted and hot, add scallops, with one flat side down, and cook for approximately 2 minutes.
+- Meanwhile, pat scallops dry and salt and pepper both sides and heat butter in a skillet over medium-high heat.
+Once melted and hot, add scallops, with one flat side down, and cook for 1-2 minutes.
 Don't move scallops around as they start cooking – let them develop the golden brown crust.
-Flip and cook again on the other flat side – you want a golden crust and translucent center.
-Be careful not to overcook.Assemble corn salad on a plate and add scallops on top.
-Garnish generously with freshly chopped cilantro.
+Flip when they're ready (they should easily come up) and cook again on the other flat side – you want a golden crust and translucent center.
+Be careful not to overcook.

 - Assemble corn salad on a plate and add scallops on top.
 Garnish generously with freshly chopped cilantro and additional scallions as desired.